Here's The Real Story Of What's Happened After Mexico's Earthquakes

 “This had to happen,” said Valentín Fajardo, the owner of the house, as he watched from a distance, the deafening sound of concrete breaking filling the air.

-Across the peninsula, in Santa María, piles of rubble from four houses that had recently been tore down dotted the town.
+Across the peninsula, in Santa María, piles of rubble from four houses that had recently been torn down dotted the town.

 Because they couldn’t get excavators transported across the border with San Mateo, people had been left to demolish them by hand. ●